stephen-wagner/s3-file-transfer/README.md

 s3-file-upload
 ---------------------------
-Node.js script to upload a single file to S3
+Node.js script to upload or download a single file to/from AWS S3

 Authentication
 ---------------------------